 In the majority of cases, your dog will be fine if he eats the odd bird.
-The dangers posed are intestinal blockages, and bacterial diseases.
+Unlike toxic dangers from certain amphibians, the dangers posed by birds are intestinal blockages, and bacterial diseases.
 Usually, the bones, and other parts of a bird won’t cause any harm, especially if the bird is fresh.
 Many people choose to feed their dogs raw, and their digestive systems are equipped to handle uncooked bones.

 It’s when bones get cooked that it really brings trouble.
 Chicken bones from a cooked chicken run the risk of intestinal puncture, which can be fatal if not treated.
 The good news is, that more often than not if your pup catches the odd sparrow or bluejay and eats it, your pup should be fine.

 You’ll want to contact your vet as a precaution and watch your canine companion’s behavior over the next 48 hours.
 Usually, any signs of an intestinal blockage will appear during this time.
 It may be beneficial do have an X-Ray done, which is why we recommend contacting your vet right away.